electric-sql/electric/website/docs/guides/auth.md

 For example, you could implement with the following steps:

 1. add an `Authorization` header to your [`GET /shape` request](/docs/api/http#syncing-shapes)
-2. uses the header to check that the client exists and has access to the requested data.
+2. use the header to check that the client exists and has access to the requested data
-3. if not, returns a `401` or `403` status to tell the client it doesn't have access
+3. if not, return a `401` or `403` status to tell the client it doesn't have access
 4. if the client does have access, proxy the request to Electric and stream the response back to the client

 ### Using the Typescript client